loxiuras/laravel-starter-info/README.md

 # laravel-starter-info

 ## Installation

-Setup a new Laravel applicatie via Composer:
+Setup a new Laravel application via Composer:

 ```shell
 composer create-project laravel/laravel my-beautiful-blog
 ```

-After installing the new Laravel app you need to changes some settings in the .env.
+After installing the new Laravel app you need to change some settings in the .env.
 Change the following lines:

 ```env
 APP_NAME=MyBeautifulBlog